mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/storyboard/README.md

 8.User need to enter the binary sequence of chosen length.<br>
 9.User can choose  RZ / NRZ or both line codes as depicted in simulator.<br>
 10.User will click on submit button.<br>
-11.Simulator will display Unipolar RZ/NRZ or both line codes.<br>
+11.Simulator will display Polar RZ/NRZ or both line codes.<br>

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions: